salah-alstre/gsap_cocktails/README.md

 ## 🤖 Introduction

 This is a fully responsive and scroll-animated website designed for a cocktail theme.
 It’s built with modern technologies and is optimized for both desktop and mobile viewing.
-This project demonstrates how to create interactive animations using GSAP’s powerful tools integrated into a React app.
+This project demonstrates how to create interactive animations using GSAP’s powerful tools integrated into a React app

 ---